tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/tidb.md

 ## Precautions

-* To ensure proper data synchronization, the TiDB cluster and TapData engine (Agent) must be able to communicate properly.
+* To ensure proper data synchronization, the TiDB cluster and the TapData engine (Agent) must be on the same intranet and able to communicate properly.

 * When using TiDB as a source for incremental data synchronization, you need to check the following: